-FIFA and CONCACAF confirmed on Monday the complete schedule that the Mexican National Team will have to face in the final octagonal in order to get a ticket to the Qatar 2022 World Cup.
+FIFA and CONCACAF confirmed on Monday the complete schedule that the Mexican National Team will have to face in the final octagonal to get a ticket to the Qatar 2022 World Cup.
 There will be a total of 14 qualifying matches that each team will have to play during the FIFA dates of September, October, and November of this year, as well as January and March of 2022.

 The Tricolor will begin its road to Qatar with 3 games in September.
 First, on September 2 against Jamaica at the Azteca Stadium, on September 5 against Costa Rica, and on September 8 against Panama at the Rommel Fernández Stadium.
-For the month of October, Mexico will once again have a triple bill.
+For October, Mexico will once again have a triple bill.

 On the 7th at the Azteca Stadium against Canada, on the 10th again at home against Honduras, and finally, on the 13th against El Salvador at the Cuscatlán Stadium.
 To close the year, in November Mexico will have two difficult visiting games against the United States and Canada.
 In 2022, on January 27, the Tricolor will play away against Jamaica and will host Costa Rica and Panama consecutively.